Sinus Surgery Melbourne

 It’s important to note that the specific benefits and outcomes of sinus surgery may vary depending on individual circumstances and the underlying condition being addressed.
 Consulting with a qualified healthcare professional, such as an ear, nose, and throat specialist, can provide personalized information and guidance regarding the potential benefits of sinus surgery in your particular case.

-Sinus Surgery Procedure
+Sinus Surgery Procedures including FESS

 Your surgeon will make small incisions inside the nose.
 Then they can make new passages or open existing ones by removing polyps, cysts, small pieces of bone, or thickened mucosa.
 With the endoscopic technique, the operation is minimally invasive, but still sufficient to both remove pathological formations and restore normal function of the nose and nasal cavities.